Carrie Southworth

-Carrie Southworth is an American actress, model, and businesswoman who portrayed Dr. Claire Simpson on the SOAPnet prime time serial General Hospital: Night Shift in 2008.
+Carrie Southworth is an American actress, model, and businesswoman who portrayed Claire Simpson on the SOAPnet prime time serial General Hospital: Night Shift in 2008.
 She is also the co-founder of a personalized children's book company launched in 2011.

 Early life and education

 Southworth grew up in Northern Virginia and graduated from the Madeira School in 1995.
 Southworth spent four years of her childhood living in Dar es Salaam, Tanzania, where her father was posted with the World Bank.
 She went on to major in chemistry and sciences at the University of Virginia, but later switched her major to economics.
 She started modeling for Elite Model Management at age 17.
 In a 2008 interview, Southworth noted, "After I graduated with my economics degree, I had a choice between modeling and working on the bond trading floor at Chase Manhattan Bank.
 The bank was boring, so I went back to modeling.
 That led to acting, and here I am!"